 Any person into which the Indenture Trustee may be merged or consolidated, or any corporation or banking association resulting from any merger or consolidation to which the Indenture Trustee is a party, or any corporation or banking association succeeding to all or substantially all the corporate trust business of the Indenture Trustee will be the successor of the Indenture Trustee under the Indenture without further action on its part.
-As described above under "-The Indenture Trustee, Exchange Administrator, Custodian and Investment Agent," Wells Fargo Bank intends to sell substantially all of its corporate trust business to Computershare by the end of 2021.

 Exchange Administration.
 Under the Indenture, the Exchange Administrator will be engaged by the Issuer to perform certain administrative functions with respect to exchanging Exchangeable Notes for RCR Notes and vice versa.
-The Exchange Administrator will, among other duties set forth in the Indenture, administer all exchanges of Exchangeable Notes for RCR Notes and vice versa, which will include receiving notices of requests for such exchanges from Noteholders, accepting the Notes to be exchanged, and giving notice to the Indenture Trustee of all such exchanges.
-The Exchange Administrator will notify the Indenture Trustee with respect to any exchanges of Exchangeable Notes for RCR Notes (and vice versa) at the time of such exchange, and the Indenture Trustee will make all subsequent payments in accordance with such notice, unless notified of a subsequent exchange by the Exchange Administrator.
+The Exchange Administrator will, among other duties set forth in the Indenture, administer all exchanges of Exchangeable Notes for RCR Notes and vice versa, which will include receiving notices of requests for such exchanges from Noteholders, accepting the Notes to be exchanged, and giving written notice to the Indenture Trustee of all such exchanges (unless the Indenture Trustee and the Exchange Administrator are the same entity, in which event no such written notice will be required).
+The Exchange Administrator will notify the Indenture Trustee in writing with respect to any exchanges of Exchangeable Notes for RCR Notes (and vice versa) at the time of such exchange, and the Indenture Trustee will make all subsequent payments in accordance with such written notice, unless notified in writing of a subsequent exchange by the Exchange Administrator (unless the Indenture Trustee and the Exchange Administrator are the same entity, in which event no such written notice will be required).